stefan-korn/d8-basic-content-entity-example/README.md

 https://www.drupal.org/project/examples
-Example given there has a lot more to it and if working from there it is maybe a bit harder to get your head around all the things used there and to determine what you might need and what you do not need
+Example given there has a lot more to it and if working from there it is maybe a bit harder to get your head around all the things used there and to determine what you might need and what you do not need.

-So my intention here is to provide a very basic implementation and explain options and effects basically for my own reference.
+So my intention here is to provide a very basic implementation (but with some more features as the very basic example on drupal.org) and explain settings and effects here, basically for my own reference.

 At this moment the example provides the following: